Last month The Document Foundation released LibreOffice version 7.0.1.

 It is not right for everyone.
 Yet it is an important alternative to Microsoft Office, Apple iWork and Google G suite.

 There are versions of LibreOffice for Windows, MacOS, ChromeOS and Linux.
-Android and iOS uses can get paid versions from Collabora.
+Android and iOS uses can get versions from Collabora.
 This is also a paid Enterprise edition.

 Free as a starting point